Hammarn/1MB335/Lab3.md

 **Question** What is the size of the mitochondrial genome?
 What is the identifier of the sequence? (there might be several identifiers) <!--Info should be easy to find in the table.
 Give NC number, sometimes also e.g. KY.-->

 Then click on the identifier.
-You should be taken to a page which looks like that one: https://www.ncbi.nlm.nih.gov/nuccore/NC_002008.4, except for your species of interest.
+You should be taken to a page that looks like that one: https://www.ncbi.nlm.nih.gov/nuccore/NC_002008.4, except for your species of interest.
 If that is not the case, try again or ask the teaching assistants.
-This page comprises many information, including annotations.
+This page comprises much information, including annotations.
 You want the sequence of the *cox 1* gene.
-Search for it in the page (you might have to change case, e.g. COX1).
+Search for it on the page (you might have to change case, e.g. COX1).
 You should get two matches, one for the gene and one for the coding sequence (CDS).
 Click on the CDS link and open it in a new window.
-You should have something similar to the entire mitochondria, but very reduced in length.
+You should have something similar to the entire mitochondria but very reduced in length.
 To download the fasta file, click on 'FASTA' (under the name of the sequence).
 Once the page changed, click on 'Send to' in the top right of the page, make sure to choose 'Complete Record', and select 'File' as file destination.
 The format should be FASTA.
 This will open a text file with the sequence - save it in an appropriate location with an appropriate name.

-Comment about NCBI: as you might start to notice, you can access a given page of NCBI (e.g. the page of the mitochondrial genome) by several different ways, using different identifiers etc.
+Comment about NCBI: as you might start to notice, you can access a given page of NCBI (e.g. the page of the mitochondrial genome) in several different ways, using different identifiers etc.

-**Question** Estimate the length of the **cox 1** coding sequence with the command wc -m.
+**Question** Estimate the length of the **cox 1** coding sequence with the command `wc -m`.
 Does it match with the information in the fasta header? <!--I did it - for C remanei it is not exactly the same...
 Weird.
 15 bp difference.-->

-**The next step is described in great details in the manual from C Pogoda, p14 to 16.
+**The next step is described in great detail in the manual from C Pogoda, p14 to 16.
 I will modify and summarize it here later.
 The process should not take too long for the students.**

 <!--At the moment and considering the part missing above, Lab 4 is about 3000 words long.-->